sonyhome/FAB_LED/README.md

 # FAB_LED
 Fast Arduino Bitbang (FAB) LED library.

+Installation:

+Unzip the FAB_LED_main directory and move it into your Arduino library directory (user/Documents/Arduino/libraries) and rename the directory FAB_LED.
+Launch the Arduino IDE, and you should see in the examples a new FAB_LED entry.
+Try them.

+Why FAB_LED:

 FAB_LED supports WS2812B and similar LEDs, on Arduino AVR and ARM platform, 8MHz and above.